aiyyer/aiyyer.github.io/index.md

 | Room 5147 Jordan Hall, NCSU |  [bio](images/aiyyer-cv.pdf) |

-Welcome to Large Scale Atmospheric Dynamics at [NCSU](https://www.ncsu.edu/)
+Welcome to Tropical and Large Scale Atmospheric Dynamics at [NCSU](https://www.ncsu.edu/)

 ----------------
 We are in the department of [Marine, Earth and Atmospheric Sciences](https://meas.sciences.ncsu.edu).